 - Involuntary departure

-Understanding the causes of employee turnover can help businesses make the necessary changes to maintain their workforce at the desired level.
-Because of the many variables affecting turnover, benchmarks for acceptable or ideal turnover vary.
-It’s important for organizations to take individual and industry-related factors into account as they pinpoint their target turnover rate, study the reasons behind their voluntary and involuntary turnover, and make changes to impact the employee turnover rate for their own workforce
+Understanding the causes of employee turnover can help businesses make the necessary changes to keep their workforce at the desired level.
+Due to the many variables affecting turnover, benchmarks for acceptable or ideal turnover vary.
+It’s important for organizations to take individual and industry-related factors into account as they pinpoint their target turnover rate, study the reasons behind voluntary and involuntary turnover, and make changes to impact the employee turnover rate for their own workforce.

 You might also like